 Disclosures: I was provided with an advance copy of 10 Years a Nomad as a courtesy by the publisher.
 Links to books in this post may earn an affiliate commission.

 If you’re considering entering into a long-term relationship with travel, you should first read the break-up letter one of its ex’s just wrote.

 Thoughtful, candid, and vulnerable, the book should be required reading for anyone aspiring to a life of travel full time.

-With today’s boom of digital nomads leaving home to travel the world and work online, I suspect that in ten years’ time the world will have a glut of people who can share their reflections on the effects of super-long-term travel.
+With today’s boom of digital nomads packing up and leaving home to travel the world and work online, I suspect that in ten years’ time the world will have a glut of people who can share their reflections on the effects of super-long-term travel.

 Perhaps I’ll be one of them.

 But in the meantime, Mr. Kepnes is one of the few voices that can speak with authority on the issue.